Running is one of the best cardiovascular exercises that there is.

 For instance, weak core muscles—the muscles of the abs, lower back, and even the glutes—can affect posture, running efficiency, which in turn can lead to bad form, mediocre breathing, and overuse injuries.

 Another dangerous imbalance that’s a sign of trouble is weakness in the hips and glutes.
-According to a study from East Carolina University, this weakness can be blamed for runner’s knee, IT band syndrome and a host of knee problems.

 And that’s not the whole story.